-If you can’t visit, a call expressing sympathy for the family is appropriate.
+If you can’t visit in person, a telephone call expressing sympathy and offering condolences for the family is appropriate.

-- Keep your call brief in consideration of the deluge of phone calls usually experienced by families during a time of bereavement.
-Also, keep the focus on the bereaved; this is not the time to talk about yourself or to relate your own recent experience with losing a loved one or a dearly loved pet.
+- Keep your call brief.
+Remember, the family is likely receiving a large number of calls during a time of bereavement.
+Keep the focus on the bereaved.
+This is not the time to talk about yourself or to relate your own recent experience with losing a loved one or a dearly loved pet.

 - Be a good listener.
 The bereaved may want to vent or cry or grieve.
 Let them talk about their loved one and the death.
 If they don’t want to talk about it, don’t pressure them.